LERM0/LermoAI/README.md

 ***AI Agent for Personalized Learning***

-LermoAI is an open-source project that aims to revolutionize the way you learn.
-By generating personalized content tailored to your preferences, LermoAI ensures that your learning experience is both efficient and enjoyable.
-Whether you prefer reading articles, listening to podcasts, or watching videos, LermoAI creates custom learning materials just for you.
-Choose your AI agent and embark on a learning journey that's perfectly suited to your needs.
+LermoAI is an open-source project for personalized learning, offering chat, search, article writing, podcast creation, and video generation tailored to your learning style.

 ![](docs/app.png)